Soo Jung Lee

 Soo Jung Lee (이수정; born 1964) is a South Korean forensic psychologist, professor of forensic psychology at Kyonggi University in Seoul, and part of the country's first generation of criminal profilers.
-She has been named part of BBC's list of 100 inspiring and influential women from around the world for 2019, in the leadership category.
-Lee has worked numerous high-profile murder cases, and believes stalking is what leads to more serious crimes.
-As a result of this she helped introduce an anti-stalking bill now passed in South Korea.
+She has been named part of the BBC's list of 100 inspiring and influential women from around the world for 2019, in the leadership category.
+Lee has worked numerous high-profile murder cases and believes stalking is what leads to more serious crimes.
+As a result of this, she helped introduce an anti-stalking bill now passed in South Korea.

-She was previously a member of the Supreme Court's Sentencing Commission, the Supreme Prosecutors' Office's sexual violence taskforce and the National Police Agency's reform committee.
-She has since written seven books, and given advice on popular Korean TV program Unanswered Questions.
+She was previously a member of the Supreme Court's Sentencing Commission, the Supreme Prosecutors' Office's sexual violence task force, and the National Police Agency's reform committee.
+She has since written seven books and given advice on the popular Korean TV program Unanswered Questions.

-In November 2021, She became the co-chairman for the election campaign committee for the People Power party.
+In November 2021, she became the co-chairman for the election campaign committee for the People Power party.
 The decision for Lee's inclusion in the party was done without the approval of Lee Jun-seok, the party leader at the time.